 Because gastroenteritis refers to the inflammation of the GI tract, a number of things can be responsible for it.
 Here is a breakdown of each of the possible causes of gastroenteritis:

-A person can get infected with gastroenteritis either through contact with an infected person or by drinking contaminated water.
+A person can get infected by eating contaminated food and/or water.
+Infection can also occur through contact with an infected person.
 For the most part, viral gastroenteritis is not a cause for concern, and people usually recover from it without serious complications.